Bassett88/arkosR36S/ArkOS-Emulators-and-Ports-information.md

 ### Quake 1
 Instructions: Add .pak files to /roms/ports/quake/quakepaks then start Quake from Ports in emulationstation menu

+### Quake 2
+Instructions: Add .pak files to /roms/ports/quake2/baseq2 then start Quake 2 from Ports in emulationstation menu

 ### Rick Dangerous
 Instructions: Rick Dangerous files are already included and ready to go.
 Just start Rick Dangerous from Ports in emulationstation menu.